Deron Williams: Cleveland Cavaliers (2017)

 On February 27, 2017, Williams signed with the Cleveland Cavaliers.
 In his debut for the Cavaliers two days later, Williams scored four points in 24 minutes off the bench in a 103–99 loss to the Boston Celtics.
 On April 10, 2017, he had a season-high 35 points, nine assists and seven rebounds in a 124–121 overtime loss to the Miami Heat.

+Williams appeared in all 18 playoff games for Cleveland as the backup point guard to Kyrie Irving, en route to the NBA Finals, where they were defeated by the Golden State Warriors.

 National team career

 Williams won a bronze medal as a member of the United States U18 team at the FIBA Americas U18 Championship in 2002.
 He was selected as a member of the USA Olympic team for the 2008 Olympics on June 23, 2008.
 The team went unbeaten on the way to winning back the gold medal after defeating 2006 World Champion Spain and living up to their "Redeem Team" moniker after missing out in the 2004 Summer Olympics.
 In 8 games in the 2008 Olympics, Williams averaged 8.0 points per game with 2.8 assists.
 Williams was one of three-point guards on the national team, alongside Chris Paul and Jason Kidd.

 In January 2012, Williams made the 19 man roster of the USA men's basketball team for the 2012 Summer Olympics.
 He ultimately made the final roster.
 The team won the gold medal by beating Spain for the second consecutive Olympics with a score of 107–100.
 During the Olympics, Williams averaged 9.0 points per game with 4.6 assists as he collected his second Olympic gold medal.